damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is an example of using Memory object methods in a fragment of handleCharTalkingDuringCharListening function (scripts/index.js):
+Below is an example of using Memory object methods in a fragment of handleCharTalkingDuringCharListening function:

 ```
+//scripts/index.js file:

   const handleCharTalkingDuringCharListening = ({
     chosenChar,
     currentScriptTalkCategory,